frozennpenguin/frozennpenguin/README.md

 i like cats, rain, udon, and emoticons

-i am working on my website and grinding problems on codeforces
+i am working on procrastinating on working on my website and grinding problems on codeforces

 i am trying to learn blender, japanese, and go (the game not the language)